IntelligentServiceLab/ISPA-2024/README.md

 * scipy=1.7.3

 ## Usage
-Before running the code, you need to check if the “Models/” directory exists; if not, you need to create it.
+Before running the code, you need to check if the “Models/” and “History/” directories exist; if not, you need to create it.
 Then, enter the following command in the terminal to start training the model.
 The training and testing logs are included in the “History/” directory.

 ```
 python Main.py --data programmableweb --ssl1 3 --ssl2 3 --temp 0.5 --reg 3e-8 --edgeSampRate 0.1